-Beat the Lunch-Prep Crunch
+Beat the lunch-prep crunch

 1. Prep like a pro

-After a long day, the last thing you want to do is get back in the kitchen and prepare tomorrow’s lunch.
+After a long day, the last thing you want to do is get back in the kitchen and prep tomorrow’s lunch.
 But the more you get ready for the day—or week—ahead, the less hectic your mornings will be.
 “Wash, cut, and create zipper baggies full of fruit, veggies, or other snacks,” says Missy Chase Lapine, author of The Sneaky Chef Cookbooks.
 “Just make sure not to mix pre-cut fruit together, or it won’t keep.”

 2. Multitask during mealtime